Calculating the nearest square continued fraction of a quadratic irrational

 We have identities

-E=1 prints the partial numerators (Teilzähler ) an, the partial denominators (Teilnenner ) bn, the convergents and complete quotients, whereas E=0 prints only the partial numerators and denominators.
+E=1 prints the partial numerators (Teilzähler ) εn, the partial denominators (Teilnenner ) an, the convergents and complete quotients, with the period elements in bold font.

 Return to main page